Get,

 An unsafe platelet count will depend on your unique conditions.
 But in general, a count below 150,000/mcL is low and raises bleeding risks.
 A count above 450,000/mcL is high and raises clot formation risks.

-Yes, having a platelet count of 120,000/mcL is low.
+Having a platelet count of 140,000/mcL is a little on the lower side.
 The normal range is between 150,000 and 450,000/mcL.
 But a slightly low count may not show symptoms or need urgent medical care.
-It’s advised to go see your doctor for personal guidance.
+Yet, in case of any doubt, it’s best to see your doctor and get personalised guidance.

 Is 70 a low platelet count?